 - What are the visitors’ reasons for leaving the page without any actions?

-One universal answer to all of them is: “Use data”.
-It may sound complex, maybe even ambiguous, but data will lead you towards your final goal step by step.
+One universal answer to all of them is: "Use data and data analytics tools".
+It may sound complex, maybe even ambiguous, but data got from editorial analytics will lead you towards your final goal step by step.

 2. Watch Charts

-To organize several metrics in one place check charts that will give you a visual understanding of how articles perform throughout the day.
+To organize several metrics in one place check charts in editorial analytics that will give you a visual understanding of how articles perform throughout the day.

 Every analytics system (Google Analytics, IO dashboard, etc) shows the number of visitors sorted by dates.
-Therefore, charts give us a general view of visitors’ behavior and statistics.
+Therefore, charts and common data analytics tools give us a general view of visitors’ behavior and statistics.
 For deeper analysis, special metrics are needed.